DebianeTassadit/llm-augmented-clustering/README.md

 ---

 ## Results
+**Key findings**

+- **Keyphrase expansion is the most reliable lever** - simple, cheap, and consistently beats the K-Means baseline on all three datasets.
+- **Our two novel methods win where it matters:** *LLM Semantic Normalization* gives the best accuracy on **Bank77**, and *LLM Paraphrase Ensemble* the best accuracy on **CLINC** (and best NMI on Bank77) - beating every baseline on **2 of 3 datasets**.
+- **Feature enrichment > constraint injection:** acting on the representation (keyphrase / normalization / paraphrase) outperforms steering clustering with pairwise constraints.
+- **Pairwise constraints are bottlenecked by oracle recall:** the LLM oracle is high-precision (~0.78) but low-recall (~0.23), which caps PCKMeans.
+- **Post-hoc correction is the weakest LLM strategy:** the LLM rarely overrides K-Means, and when it does it is often wrong - low confidence ≠ misclassified.
+-
 <p align="center">
   <img src="report/figures/fig4_results.png" width="580" alt="Clustering accuracy across methods and datasets"/>
   <br><em>Figure 4 — Clustering accuracy (%, Hungarian-matched) across all eight methods and three datasets.
 LLM-augmented methods consistently outperform the K-Means baseline; keyphrase expansion achieves the best overall accuracy on Bank77.</em>